Reactive Supervisory Control of Open Discrete-event Systems: Reactive Supervisory Control Problem

 \section{Reactive Supervisory Control Problem}

 With the proposed open DES model, we aim to design a supervisor to control the plant with respect to a reactive specification.
-In our setup, the reactive supervisor observes the history of generated internal language, and the environment input word, and then choose a control pattern for the plant.
-Intuitively control patterns is a set of events that the supervisor enables at any given state of the plant.
+In our setup, the reactive supervisor observes history of the environment input words, and the plant internal language, and then chooses a \textit{control pattern} for the plant.
+Intuitively control pattern is a set of events that the supervisor permits to be executed at any given state of the plant.
 Any control pattern must include the uncontrollable events, since no supervisor can disable them.
-Formally, $\Theta=\{\theta \in 2^{\Sigma_p} \mid \Sigma_u \subseteq \theta \}$ represents the set of all control patterns.
+Control pattern set is defined as following and it is illustrated in Example \ref{exp:control_pattern}.{ \begin{definition} Set of all control patterns in an open DES $\mathcal{P}$, is defined as $\Theta=\{\theta \in 2^{\Sigma_p} \mid \Sigma_u \subseteq \theta \}$. \end{definition} \begin{example} Consider the open DES in Fig. \ref{fig:example1} with $\Sigma_{c}=\{\sigma_c\}$, and $\Sigma_{uc}=\{ \sigma_u\}$.
+The control patterns are $\theta_1=\{\sigma_c,\sigma_u\}$, $\theta_2=\{\sigma_u\}$. \ensuremath{\square} \end{example} Another ingredient for the presented reactive supervisory control framework is the histories of the environment and plant behaviors.
+We define this history as $His_x(\mathcal{P}):=\mathrm{P}_{xy}(\mathcal{L}_e(\mathcal{P})) \cdot \Sigma_x$ that captures the environment inputs and the occurred internal events of the plant.